“Love can never possess. Love is giving freedom to the other. Love is an unconditional gift; it is not a bargain.” – Osho

-It’s been five beautiful years since we became husband and wife, and here’s the most important thing I learned from this experience:
+It’s been six beautiful years since we became husband and wife, and here’s the most important thing I learned from this experience:

 If you are married or in a relationship, you know that’s an ongoing job.
 We often get into the trap of expecting our life partners to make us happy.
 In reality, nobody else can make us truly happy, and happiness is a personal responsibility.

 We all have a basic need to be loved and appreciated.
 As Descartes said, “human is a social animal.”
 However, the need for love and being needy of someone are two different things.